While losing someone close to you is an emotionally intense time for someone at any age, it can affect children differently.

 - Explain what to expect: Children thrive on routine.
 It makes them feel safe knowing what to expect.
 The death of a close loved one can leave them feeling untethered or uncertain.
 Explain what in their day-to-day life will change, such as who will be cooking dinner going forward or who will take them to school in the mornings.

-- Honor and remember them: Children learn how to say goodbye at a young age and understand the concept of a goodbye as young as three.
+- Honor and remember them: Children learn how to say goodbye at a young age and understand the concept of a goodbye as young as 3 years old.
 At any age, giving a child the opportunity to say goodbye to the person who has died can bring them closure and comfort.
 Additionally, allow them to choose which services, if any, they want to attend, and even consider giving them a special role or decision should they decide to participate.

 Age affects how children understand death or manage the grieving process.
 However, the first step is simply being there for them and providing a safe space so they can cope with the loss they are experiencing.